redbrick/docs/docs/aperture/vpn.md

 # Admin VPN

 The admin VPN is set up to allow admins to access the network from outside of DCU, giving them an IP address on the internal network for troubleshooting, testing and integrating.

 If you just want to create a new client configuration, go here: [adding a new client](#adding-a-new-client)

 ## Setup

-Installed OpenVPN using [this script](https://github.com/Nyr/openvpn-install) on Glados.
+Installed OpenVPN using [this script](https://github.com/Nyr/openvpn-install) on [`glados`](../hosts/aperture/glados.md).

 ## Adding a new client